 There are many different techniques for measuring the amount of coffee needed.
 The most precise method is weighing your coffee (11 grams per cup of water).
 As long as you’re not using an extremely coarse grind then the scoop method works just fine for the average coffee drinker.

-A typical scoop of coffee is about 10 grams of coffee or about two tablespoons, so a little more than a full scoop per cup of water would work fine for a well balanced cup.
+A typical scoop of coffee is about 10 grams, roughly two tablespoons, so a little more than a full scoop per cup of water should deliver a well balanced cup.

 Scaling it Up to 12 Cups